Escorted eastern Canada tours of the Maritime provinces have increased in popularity in recent years.

 Nova Scotia Tours

-No eastern Canada tour would be complete without a visit to Cape Breton Island, which is a part of the Nova Scotia province and included in most Nova Scotia tours.
+Eastern Canada tours would never be complete without a visit to Cape Breton Island, which is a part of the Nova Scotia province and included in our Caravan Nova Scotia tours.

 - Mi’Kmaq Native Indian Reserve and Heritage Center